-Start here to begin building Windows Store device apps for Windows 8.1.
+Start here to begin building Windows Store device apps.

-Windows 8.1 lets device manufacturers create a Windows Store device app that serves as a companion to their device.
+Device manufacturers can create a Windows Store device app that serves as a companion to their device.
 Windows Store device apps have more capabilities than regular Windows Store apps and can perform privileged operations, such as firmware updates.
-Also, Windows Store device apps can start from AutoPlay (on more devices than other apps can), automatically install the first time a device is connected, and extend the printer and camera experiences built into Windows 8.1.
+Also, Windows Store device apps can start from AutoPlay (on more devices than other apps can), automatically install the first time a device is connected, and extend the printer and camera experiences built into Windows.

 If you're looking for info about Windows Store mobile broadband apps, see Mobile Broadband.

 To develop a Windows Store device app: you need Microsoft Visual Studio, for developing Windows Store apps, and the Device Metadata Authoring Wizard, for developing device metadata.

 If you're developing Windows drivers in addition to Windows Store device apps, use Microsoft Visual Studio Professional 2013 or Microsoft Visual Studio Ultimate 2013 to create Windows Store device apps.
 These editions include the new Device Metadata Authoring Wizard and are also required by the Windows Driver Kit (WDK) 8.1.

 If you don't need to develop drivers, you can use Microsoft Visual Studio Express 2013 for Windows to create Windows Store device apps.
 But this version of Visual Studio installs a version of the SDK that doesn’t include the Device Metadata Authoring Wizard.
 To get the new Device Metadata Authoring Wizard, you must also download the standalone Windows 8.1 SDK.

 A Windows Store device app is a special kind of Windows Store app.
 So, before you develop your first Windows Store device app, get set up to build some regular Windows Store apps.

 - Sign up - register for a Windows Store developer account